raspberrypilearning/ai-images-on-pi/en/step_3.md

 --- /task ---

 By following these steps, you can easily generate images using the script.
-The prompt defines what the image will depict, the number of steps influences its quality, the file name determines where it will be saved, and the seed ensures reproducibility.
+The prompt defines what the image will depict, the number of steps influences its quality, and the file name determines where it will be saved.
 Enjoy creating your images!